aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-customize-toast/_index.md

 **Problem:** Custom toast function is called but nothing appears.

 **Solutions:**
-1. Check z-index values (ensure they're higher than spreadsheet elements)
+1. Check `z-index` values (ensure they're higher than spreadsheet elements)
 2. Verify the toast element is appended to `document.body`
-3. Check browser console for JavaScript errors
+3. Check the browser console for JavaScript errors

 ### Callback Not Working